What Are Conjunctions of Concession?

 People are happy,

-Though is used as a conjunction of concession to mean in spite of the fact.
-Here are the examples:
+Though is used as a conjunction of concession to indicate contrast and means in spite of the fact that.
+Here are some examples:

 I couldn't learn to swim

-'Though' is more common than 'although' and it is much more common in speaking.
-If we want to put emphasis, we often use 'even though.'
+'Though' is more common than 'although' and it is more frequently used in speaking.
+'Even though' is mostly used to indicate emphasis.

 We will play outside